Geist5000/cypress-local-config/README.md

 # cypress-local-config

-Cypress plugin which adds a way to overrite the default config by creating a `.local.json` file.
+Cypress plugin which adds a way to override the default config by creating a `.local.json` file.

-This projekt is heavily inspired by [cypress-extends](https://github.com/bahmutov/cypress-extends)
+This project is heavily inspired by [cypress-extends](https://github.com/bahmutov/cypress-extends)

 # Installation